richardli/gatesweb/docs/add_info/indicators.md

 This Indicator represents the percent of population in lowest two wealth quintiles

 ### At Least 4 Antenatal Care Visit:
-This Indicator represents the percentage of women who had a live birth (or stillbirth) in the two years preceding the survey who had 4+ antenatal care visits
+This Indicator represents the percentage of women who had a live birth  in the two years preceding the survey who had 4+ antenatal care visits

 ### Skill Birth Attendance:
-This Indicator represents the percentage of live births (or stillbirths) in the two years preceding the survey assisted by a skilled provider.
-Skilled provider includes doctor, nurse, midwife and auxiliary nurse or midwife.
+This Indicator represents the percentage of live births  in the two years preceding the survey assisted by a skilled provider.
+Skilled provider usually includes doctor, nurse, midwife and auxiliary nurse or midwife, unless specified otherwise for a specific survey.

 ### Place of Delivery: Health Facility:
-This Indicator represents the percentage of live births (or stillbirths) in the two two years preceding the survey delivered at a health facility
+This Indicator represents the percentage of live births  in the five years preceding the survey delivered at a health facility